Teacher evaluation

 Teacher evaluation is a critical step in the distil labs training pipeline that happens before actual SLM training begins.
 It serves several important purposes:

 Feasibility Check: It validates whether a large language model (LLM) can accurately solve your task.
-If the “teacher” model can solve the task, the “student” model will be able to learn it effectively.
-If the “teacher” model cannot solve the taks, you have an opportunity to refine your inputs before investing time in full SLM training.
+If the teacher model can solve the task, the student model will be able to learn it effectively.
+If the teacher model cannot solve the task, you have an opportunity to refine your inputs before investing time in full SLM training.

-Performance Benchmark: It establishes a performance ceiling for your SLM.
-The accuracy of the teacher LLM provides an approximation of the best performance you can expect from your trained SLM.
+Performance Benchmark: It establishes a performance expectation for your SLM.
+The accuracy of the teacher LLM provides the first approximation of the performance you can expect from your trained SLM.

-After uploading your data, you can start teacher evaluation using the API as follows (Get your AUTH_HEADER):
+After uploading your data, you can start teacher evaluation using the API as follows (get your token):

 1import requests